 CONTINUALLY PRACTICE EMPATHY

-Empathy is being able to understand another person’s experience, and it's the opposite of judgment.
+Empathy is being able to understand another person’s experience, and it’s the opposite of judgment.
 Your partner’s emotions and needs are real and often come from painful, deep experiences.
-Just as you have your own needs and emotions based off of your experiences, so does your partner.
+Just as you have your own needs and emotions based on your experiences, so does your partner.

 Try putting yourself in your partner’s shoes to feel and understand their pain, or access your pain and examine how you’ve dealt with it.
 Everyone at some point will experience a difficult situation or circumstance, your partner included, and showing empathy and understanding will allow for more in-depth conversations and connection between the two of you.